 Summit County Art Forum: Current Exhibit

-‘Growth’ Featured Artists
+‘Up and Down’ Featured Artists

 The exhibit showcases a wide variety of local artists' interpretations of the "Up and Down" theme.
 Artists featured in “Up and Down” include Dale Montagne, Margie Sinton, Rita Neubauer, Bill Linfield, Tai Leach, Sandi Bruns, Corky Woodring, Jeremy Greene and Scott Brockmeier.

 Sculptor and designer Dale Montagne works in his home studio overlooking the Blue River Valley 10 miles north of Silverthorne.
 “I try to manifest creations through a sense of balance, color, light and motion,” said Montagne, who is showing a variety of smaller works in glass, acrylic, LEDs and metal.